Rescue 911: Other countries

-Featured episodes from the U.S. version of Rescue 911 were dubbed over in Spanish by Venezuelan distributor Etcétera Group.
-It aired in Mexico from 1993 to at least 1996 on the TV Azteca network, and in Ecuador from 1994 to 2000 on RTS.
-It currently airs on Oromar Televisión.

-German network RTL started its own version with a mix of cases from Germany and the US in 1992.
-The show ran for over 14 years, with the last episode broadcast on August 27, 2006, and from 1998 to 2001 also aired the offshoot Notruf Täglich.
-In August 2009, the format was briefly revived as Helfen Sie Mir!.

 Hungarian channel RTL Klub ran its own version from May 1, 1998, until August 27, 1999, hosted by György Cserhalmi.
 Each episode contained 2 cases from Rescue 911, one from Germany's Notruf, and one original story.
+In Poland, the format has been running weekdays on Polsat since 2016 as Na ratunek 112.

 Merchandise

 Home media

 In Rescue 911's early seasons on CBS, ads were shown after the end credits of every episode that gave an 800 number viewers could call to order a copy of that night's episode.
 This ad was dropped in later seasons.

 On May 27, 1997, "Rescue 911: World's Greatest Rescues" was released on VHS.
 This video featured stories of rescue attempts from around the world; segments were taken from both the U.S. and international versions of the show.
 The segments on the video were edited for running time, and the original narration on all segments (including those originally narrated by Shatner) were dubbed over by an uncredited narrator.
 The two stories taken from the U.S. version were about a New Zealand girl pinned beneath a flaming gasoline tanker (season three, episode 25) and the infamous documentary of the Stuart murder case in Boston, Massachusetts (season one, episode 20).
 The other stories, taken from international versions of the show, were about a Belgian family trapped in a car hanging precariously from a high overpass, a Russian hostage crisis in which a terrorist held two women captive, an Austrian skier who fell into an underground glacier river, and a French mother who was forced to drop her two children 60 feet from a burning apartment to bystanders below (the latter segment is not included on some versions of the video).